LinHong-HIT/USOD10K/README.md

    |   |-- |-- USOD10K-TE-depth
 ````
 ## TC-USOD baseline
-The TC-USOD baseline is a simple but strong, it adopts a hybrid architecture based on an encoder-decoder design that leverages transformer and convolution as the basic computational building block of the encoder and decoder, respectively.
-You create folder named checkpoint under the TU_USOD folder (cd TC_USOD->mkdir checkpoint), and put the [TC-USOD baseline](https://pan.baidu.com/s/1N4bMHCsvLrHckgv4RFODyQ) fetch code: [sdae] in it to generate the perdictions.
-Or you can retrain with the available USOD10K dataset to get you own model.
+The TC-USOD baseline is simple but strong, it adopts a hybrid architecture based on an encoder-decoder design that leverages transformer and convolution as the basic computational building block of the encoder and decoder, respectively.
+You create a folder named checkpoint under the TU_USOD folder (cd TC_USOD->mkdir checkpoint) and put the [TC-USOD baseline](https://pan.baidu.com/s/1N4bMHCsvLrHckgv4RFODyQ) fetch code: [sdae] in it to generate the predictions.
+Or you can retrain with the available USOD10K dataset to get your own model.

 ![](TC-USOD.png)
 ### Requirement